GarySimons/Gary_Simons/README.md

 * After deciding on a palette of colours for the website.
 It was felt I had **too many** and need to edit them down.
 I played around using a **Hex Colour Picker** website to find the colours that worked together as a family.
 Enough difference that they had their own identity, but similar enough to connect.
 I chose **four basic colours** and used a dark version and a light version.

 * On my mock ups and during most of the build, I had my **social links** as just letters 'Li' (LinkedIn), 'Tw' (Twitter) etc. I felt they added a very stylish 'designer' look to the pages.
 But after several testers found them confusing and didn't immediately get what they were, I changed them to **FontAwesome** icons to make it clearer.
 I liked my letters, but the world wasn't ready for them.

+* From my wireframes right up until near the end I had a **button to take you to the admin page.** First it was in the **navigation bar**, but I felt I didn't want users to click on it, so I put it small on the contact page at the bottom in the **footer**.
+I was still a bit worried about it being still quite public, so my mentor suggested **not having the button at all.** Instead the admin page is accessed by adding **'/admin' to the url.** This makes it more **secure.** It also allowed me to add the footer to each page.

 ### Overall